PacktPublishing/Becoming-a-Rockstar-SRE/Chapter-10/argocd/README.md

 * Install Argo CD

-This automation script will deploy the latest stable Argo CD relase to a K8s cluster under the `argocd` namespace.
+This automation script will deploy the latest stable Argo CD release to a K8s cluster under the `argocd` namespace.

 ```shell
 cd argo-cd